SimonPop/lanterns/content/genomic-fundational-models.md

 On the other hand, it is possible to study further how to make these models good specifically in their domain.

-What's more, as the field is still in its infancy, it lacks benchmarks and fully mature datasets.
+What's more, as the topic is still in its infancy, it lacks benchmarks and fully mature datasets.
 As a result, numerous papers have been published on these subjects.
+For example, the AgroNT paper [(Mendoza-Revilla et al. 2023)](https://www.biorxiv.org/content/10.1101/2023.10.24.563624v1) comes with its own new Plants Genomic Benchmark.

+# Conclusion

+The concept of fundation model has successfully transfered to the genomics field.
+It currently relies on the same transformer models that have succeeded in the NLP domain.
+Yet it is still at its infancy, and many biology specific models are yet to be developped.
+Check the [(Consens et al. 2023) overview paper](https://arxiv.org/abs/2311.07621) to learn more about the topic!

 # References